zoeturin/CSCI5302/README.md

 PACKAGES: --------------------------------------------------------------------

-simple_control: makes car drive forward
+simple_control: makes car drive forward, can use as a template for other webots_ros controllers as it contains necessary subscribers and service calls

+localization: EKF SLAM